Spanish Colonial architecture

 Between the late 17th century and 1750, one of Mexico's most popular architectural styles was Mexican Churrigueresque.
-These buildings were built in an ultra-Baroque, fantastically extravagant and visually frenetic style.
+These buildings were built in an ultra-Baroque, with details fantastically extravagant and visually frenetic.

 Antigua Guatemala in Guatemala is also known for its well-preserved Spanish colonial style architecture.
 The city of Antigua is famous for its well-preserved Spanish Mudéjar-influenced Baroque architecture as well as a number of spectacular ruins of colonial churches dating from the 16th century.
-It has been designated a UNESCO World Heritage Site.
+It has been designated a UNESCO World Heritage Site.The Ciudad Colonial (Colonial City) of Santo Domingo, Dominican Republic, founded in 1498, is the oldest continuously inhabited European-established city in the Americas and an early example of Spanish colonial urban planning in the New World.
+Its grid layout and stone buildings influenced the development of other colonial settlements that followed.
+The area, recognized as a UNESCO World Heritage Site, preserves important landmarks such as the first cathedral, hospital, and fortress built in the Americas, reflecting the beginnings of Spanish colonial architecture in the region.

-The Ciudad Colonial (colonial city) of Santo Domingo, Dominican Republic, founded in 1498, is the oldest European city in the New World and a prime example of this architectural style.
 The port of Cartagena, Colombia, founded in 1533 and Santa Ana de Coro, Venezuela, founded in 1527, are two more UNESCO World Heritage Sites preserving some of the best Spanish colonial architecture in the Caribbean."
-San Juan was founded by the Spaniards in 1521, where Spanish colonial architecture can be found like the Historic Hotel El Convento.
+San Juan was founded by the Spaniards in 1521, where Spanish colonial architecture can be found like the historic Hotel El Convento.
 Also, Old San Juan with its walled city and buildings (ranging from 1521 to the early 20th century) are very good examples, and in excellent condition.

 St. Augustine, the first continuously European-occupied city in North America, was established in 1565.
 Beginning in 1598, quarried coquina from Anastasia Island contributed to a new colonial style of architecture in this city.
 Coquina is a limestone conglomerate, containing small shells of mollusks.
 It was used in the construction of residential homes, the City Gate, the Cathedral Basilica, the Castillo de San Marcos, and Fort Matanzas.

-According to UNESCO, Quito, Ecuador has the largest, best-preserved, and least-altered historic centre (320 hectares) in Latin America, despite several earthquakes.
-The historic district of this city is the largest and best preserved area of Spanish Colonial architecture in the world.
+According to UNESCO, Quito, Ecuador, has the best-preserved, and least-altered historic centre (320 hectares) in Latin America, despite several earthquakes.
+The historic district of this city is the best preserved area of Spanish colonial architecture in the Southern Hemisphere.